 Trophimus was a man of Asia who accompanied Paul on his third preaching journey at some point (Acts 20:4; Acts 21:29).

-1. He is the Ephesian Gentile that was with Paul in Jerusalem.
+- He is the Ephesian Gentile who was with Paul in Jerusalem.

 “Do your best to come before winter.
 Eubulus sends greetings to you, as do Pudens and Linus and Claudia and all the brothers.
 22 The Lord be with your spirit.
 Grace be with you.”
 (2 Timothy 4:21-22)